mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/administering-clusters/package-registry/index.md

 <p class="message--warning"><strong>WARNING: </strong>Removing a package while a service is still deployed may cause the service to stop working.</p>

 After executing the above instructions, the rest of the flow is identical to packages fetched from {{ model.packageRepo }}.
 The only difference is that you don't need Internet access (for customers with air-gapped environments) to install packages from `package-registry`.

+# Upgrading Package Registry between DC/OS versions.

+Package Registry *must* be upgraded when DC/OS versions are changed.
+Package Registry contents aren't preserved during upgrades and customers are **strongly** recommended to use persistent storage for production use.
+It is also recommened to keep an inventory of any custom **.dcos** files uploaded which aren't provided by D2iQ.

 # Upgrading Package Registry from DC/OS 1.12 to later DC/OS versions
 Customers upgrading from DC/OS 1.12 to 1.13 or later will encounter issues with Package Registry.
 This issue only affects customers who have services deployed via Package Registry starting at DC/OS 1.12.
 Customers who deploy applications via Package Registry starting from DC/OS 1.13 or later aren't affected by this issue.